dfch/biz.dfch.CS.Testing/README.md

 ## Description

 This project containts a collection of utility classes to facilitate testing.
-Formerly this functionality has been included in [biz.dfch.CS.System.Utilities](https://github.com/dfch/biz.dfch.CS.System.Utilities), but due to the dependency on some VisualStudio assemblies this has been extraced and separated.
+Formerly this functionality has been included in [biz.dfch.CS.System.Utilities](https://github.com/dfch/biz.dfch.CS.System.Utilities), but due to the dependency on some VisualStudio assemblies this has been extracted and separated.

 * ExpectContractFailure attribute to assert Code Contract exceptions